 Subsequently, a national issue emerged in relation to the potential impact of the latest Pension Fund Triennial Valuation on the Pension Liability at the 31 March 2022.
 Management obtained a further updated IAS19 Report, which took into account the assumptions used within the Triennial Valuation process.
 We reviewed the underlying assumptions used within the Triennial Valuation report for reasonableness, and determined that the change in membership numbers was the driving factor.
-We therefore await assurances over these figures as part of the Pension Fund auditor's procedures in respect of their work on the 2022 Triennial Valuation.
 The assumptions used within the Triennial valuation approach had the impact of increasing the Authority's net Pension Liability by £1.026 million.
 Management have made this adjustment within the revised financial statements.